Back to Blog

 A quick-reference for common RouterOS diagnostic commands related to WireGuard:

-ROUTEROSWireGuard Diagnostic Commands
+WireGuard Diagnostic Commands routeros

 # Show all peers with connection status and traffic stats